Measuring Digital Transformation: It’s Not Rocket Science

 The role of new digital transformation metrics: A better understanding of your business

-If you are going to make a success of digital transformation, then you need to un-learn everything you ever knew about tracking and measuring performance.
+If you are going to make a success of digital transformation, then you need to un-learn everything you ever knew about tracking and measuring digital transformation performance.
 By its very nature digital transformation crosses departmental boundaries.
 So centralised reporting is absolutely crucial, and business leaders need to move away from using directorate-level operational efficiency metrics.
 For most organisations this is a new experience, placing divisional heads well outside their comfort zones.

 But good digital transformation metrics aren’t exactly rocket science.
 All it takes is the ability to set each measure in a business-wide context rather than a narrow departmental one.
 This gives you a wider audience and a much more accepting one, from the Board down.
 And by simplifying the KPIs it’s much easier to influence the key decision makers, getting them onside and keeping them there.